Wide-Scale Blizzard Hits A Third Of The U.S

 DAVID SCHAPER: At Chicago's O'Hare International Airport, the crews operating the plows and the other snow removal equipment, they know snow.

-Ms. KAREN PRIDE (Spokeswoman, Department of Aviation, Chicago): We have a very experienced team.
-We have a very dedicated team of people who start training -or retrain in the summer, so that they're prepared by, you know, by the time winter comes around.
+KAREN PRIDE: We have a very experienced team.
+We have a very dedicated team of people who start training - or retrain in the summer, so that they're prepared by, you know, by the time winter comes around.

 SCHAPER: Karen Pride, spokeswoman for Chicago's Department of Aviation, which oversees both O'Hare and the smaller Midway Airport, says these crews are working around the clock.